https://www.glwd.org/about-us/press/our-story/

 With Jane Best, an organization was founded.
 Within two years, 50 nutritionally-tailored meals were being delivered daily from an Upper West Side kitchen.

 In 1995, through the generosity of individual donors, foundations, and corporations, God’s Love purchased a kitchen and home in SoHo.
-It also published the first of what would be 23 widely-acknowledged nutritional guides.
-A decade later it was able to expand its mission to provide meals nutritionally tailored for those homebound and suffering from cancer, Alzheimer’s, MS, and other debilitating diseases.
+It also published the first of what would be dozens of widely-acknowledged nutritional guides.
+A decade later it was able to expand its mission to provide meals nutritionally tailored for those affected by more than 200 individual life-altering illnesses such as cancer, Alzheimer’s, MS, and cardiovascular disease.

-All of this has been made possible by the compassion and dedication of now 23,000 volunteers who chop, prepare, and deliver these meals every year.
+All of this has been made possible by the compassion and dedication of now more than 20,000 volunteers who chop, prepare, and deliver these meals every year.

-We always mention that nearly 40 million meals have been served since we began.
-A number that understandably dumbfounds Ganga and Jane, as we understandably are dumbfounded by the enormity of the task from which they never wavered.
-What began as an urgent response to the AIDS epidemic has grown to be an urgent response to all those who are too ill to cook for themselves.
-And everyday we still hear the echoes of a lone woman walking down a hallway, carrying dinner and a little company to a neighbor in need.
+We always mention that more than 40 million meals have been served since we began.
+A number that understandably dumbfounds our earliest supporters, as we understandably are dumbfounded by the enormity of the task from which they never wavered.
+What began as an urgent response to the AIDS epidemic has grown to be an urgent response to all those whose lives are affected by severe and chronic illness.
+And everyday we still hear the echoes of a lone woman walking down a hallway, carrying meal and a little company to a neighbor in need.